 URL queries

-Even if it did work as I wish in my preferred browser, separation remains essential, and this tool provides that independence along with the following features:
+Even if it did work as I wish in my preferred browser, separation remains essential, and this tool provides that independence in addition to:

 download